 Enroll here in the Compass 2025-26 ‘COVID Cautious’ classes.
 Participating students and instructors agree to wear a high-quality (N-95 or KN-95) masks.
-Early registration for COVID Cautious classes will begin on Monday, April 21.
-Registration for other, traditional (mask-optional) Compass classes will open on Tuesday, May 13 at 6:00 am.
-All classes begin the week of September 8, 2025.
+Registration for second quarter “masked” classes and other, traditional (mask-optional) Compass classes will open on Thursday, November 20 at 6:00 am.
+All classes begin January 15, 2025.

 Remember to read all class details because several classes have similar names, and others have multiple sections.
 Filter classes using the buttons below or click “Advanced Search” for more options.